Semantria/semantria-sdk/Java/README.md

 [Semantria](https://semantria.com) is a **text analytics and sentiment analysis API**.
 It allows you to gain valuable insights from your unstructured text content by extracting categories, topics, themes, facets, and sentiment.
 It is based on [Lexalytics' Salience](http://www.lexalytics.com/technical-info/salience-engine-for-text-analysis) engine, which is used by Oracle, Cisco, Thomson Reuters, Saleforce.com - Radian6, Visible, Lithium, and 50+ other leaders in the space.

-[Semantria](https://semantria.com) offers Java SDK, that is the most convenient way to get started with the Semantria API on Java platform.
+[Semantria](https://semantria.com) offers **Java SDK**, that is the most convenient way to get started with the Semantria API on Java platform.
 SDK implements all the available Semantria features and demonstrate best practices of API usage.

 A **free trial** is available at https://semantria.com/trial.